YiranJiang/Estimation-of-Over-parameterized-Models-from-an-Auto-Modeling-Perspective/README.md

 ## Related Publication

-Yiran Jiang and Chuanhai Liu, [Estimation of Over-parameterized Models from an Auto-Modeling Perspective.](https://arxiv.org/pdf/2206.01824) *Major revision at Journal of the American Statistical Association*.
+Yiran Jiang and Chuanhai Liu, [Estimation of Over-parameterized Models from an Auto-Modeling Perspective.](https://www.tandfonline.com/doi/pdf/10.1080/01621459.2025.2455192) *Journal of the American Statistical Association* (2025).

 <br>